 That’s according to estimates compiled by the National Audit Office.
 Overall funding fell by 19%, taking inflation into account.
 That compares to a 31% increase in funding between 2000/01 and 2010/11.

 That 18% isn’t what the government itself has cut from the budget.
-Direct government funding has fallen by 25% over the same period, which is what David Dimbleby is referring to.
+Direct government funding has fallen by 25% over the same period.
 Most of the police budget comes from central government, but forces can also raise money locally via council taxes and this pot increased slightly over the period.
 That’s why, overall, it’s an 18% loss of funding.

 This varies a lot locally.
 That 18% average ranges from a 12% fall in Surrey police force to a 23% fall in Northumbria.
 This is mainly because some forces, like Northumbria, rely more heavily on government grants and don’t raise as much locally.
 Surrey, by contrast, was the only police force last year to raise more money locally than it got from the government.

 Government funding to the police will fall this parliament, but local forces can raise the difference themselves

 The 2015 Spending Review promised to “protect overall police spending in real terms over the Spending Review period”—up to 2019/20, and that’s reflected in more detailed estimates the government has published.

 The central government part of that is actually expected to fall in real terms.
 It only stays flat overall if local Police and Crime Commissioners raise the maximum they’re allowed to.
 In 2018/19 they can increase their portion of an average Band D council tax bill by up £12 over the year in England.
 Most PCCs have done this.
 The Welsh Government has not set a cap.

 A small part of government police funding is ring-fenced for counter-terrorism, but the allocations to local areas aren’t published for security reasons.